 - In a large bowl, combine all ingredients.
 Mix until well-incorporated.
 I typically make mine in my stand mixer!

 - Add more kosher salt, black pepper, and garlic powder to your desired taste.
 If the pimento cheese is too thick, slowly add more mayonnaise.
+Add hot sauce for a little kick.

 - Serve on a croissant or artisan bread with lettuce.